Joonie86/COBRA-7.3/README.md

 [ Habib's changes ]

 * Stage0 Base payload, this clears stage1 when stage2 is not loaded on LV2, which completely disabled COBRA mode
+* Syscall 11 is added to support full lv1 peek
 * Ps2netemu work around is discovered, now PS2 ISO can be redirected as ps2classic, this was developed to fix ps2 wireless pad sync issue for non backward compatible PS3 models.
-* Syscall 11 is added to support full lv1 peek
+* New savedata patch workaround for ps2_netemu has been added, PS2 DISC ICON will use decyprted VM card, but it still has sync issue and PS2 Launcher will use encrypted VM card for both ISO/Classics, no sync issue at all

 [ KW's changes ]